-RBC policy should be made publicly available and communicated to all employees, suppliers, business partners, and other relevant parties.
+• RBC policy shall be made publicly available and communicated to all employees, suppliers, business partners, and other relevant parties.

 - a.
 OECD Due Diligence Guidance for Responsible Business Conduct - b.
 OECD (2017), OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector